jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 \end{equation}
 $$

-We're interested in estimating values for $\beta$ so that we can plug them back into our model.
+Remember that we're interested in estimating values for $\beta$ so that we can plug them back into our model and interpret the regression slopes.
 Before we get to estimating, the Bayesian framework allows us to add anything we know about our parameters to the model.
-In this case we don't really know anything about $\beta$... which is fine, but we do know that $\sigma$ can't be less than 0 because it is a standard deviation.
+In this case we don't really know anything about $\beta$ which is fine, but we do know that $\sigma$ can't be less than 0 because it is a standard deviation.
 The encoding of this knowledge before we start estimation is referred to as _prior specification_.

-Since we don't know much about $\beta$, we'll use an uninformative (flat) prior.
-For $\sigma$ we'll use $U(0, 10)$, which ensures positive values.
+Since we don't know much about $\beta$, we'll use an uninformative (flat) prior and for $\sigma$ we'll use $U(0, 10)$, which ensures only positive values.

 $$ p(\beta) \sim N(0, 5) $$

 $$ p(\sigma) \sim U(0, 10) $$

-Now we want to get the distribution $p(\beta  y, \sigma)$, which is proportional to the likelihood (2) times the priors.
-This is called the posterior formulation, and it is usually intractable (cannot be written down).
-Here's where MCMC and variational inference come into play with Bayesian methods - they are used to draw samples from the posterior.
+Now we want to get the distribution $p(\beta | y, \sigma)$, which is proportional to the likelihood (2) multiplied by the priors.
+This is called the posterior formulation.
+In real world applications, the posterior distribution is usually intractable (cannot be written down).
+Here's where MCMC and variational inference come into play with Bayesian methods - they are used to draw samples from the posterior so that we can learn about our parameters.
+At this point you may be wondering why are we concerned with a distribution when $\beta$ a number (vector of numbers)?
+Well the distribution gives us more information about $\beta$, we can then find _point estimates_ by taking the mean, median or randomly sampling from this distribution.

 &nbsp;

-We'll use [Pyro](http://pyro.ai) to write the Bayesian model.
+To write the Bayesian model in Python, we'll use [Pyro](http://pyro.ai).
 Since the point of this post is to compare Bayesian regression to Ordinary linear regression, I'll be using Pyro as a tool and will skip over detailed explanation of the code.
-Luckily Pyro has amazing examples on their docs, and I have a link to my notebook [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).
+Luckily Pyro has amazing examples in their docs if you want to learn more.

-We start by building a class, `BayesianRegression`, that will specify the regression model and parameter priors when initialized.
-The `forward` method is used to generate values for the response based on samples from the priors.

 &nbsp;